-Long-running games series like The Elder Scrolls and Fallout have led them to the top, and are some of the most talked about when they are close to release.
+Long-running games series like The Elder Scrolls and Fallout have made the developer a fan favorite and top dog in the game industry.

-Can You Buy Bethesda Stock: A Brief History of Bethesda
+Can You Buy Bethesda Stocks: A Brief History of the Video Game Company

 Bethesda Softworks was founded in 1986 by Christopher Weaver in Bethesda, Maryland.

 At the time of its creation, Bethesda was a division of the larger company Media Technology Limited that was also founded by Weaver.

 The responsibility of Media Technology Limited was engineering research and development, with Bethesda being created to explore the personal computer gaming market.

 Bethesda found success and was celebrated with the launch of its first release, Gridiron!.

 This game was the first to incorporate variable physics into a sports game, which garnered close attention from Electronic Arts (EA).

 EA contracted Bethesda to assist them with the creation of the first John Madden Football and acquired the rights to any Gridiron! re-releases.